Sign Language Interpreters for Every Setting

 Before scheduling, new clients are required to sign our Rates and Policies form for the service they are requesting.
 This form outlines our rates, minimum requirements, cancellation policy, payment terms, and other important policies.

 Once we receive your signed form, you’ll be set up in our system and can begin booking services.
-This is a one time process, and returning clients do not need to complete it again unless policies have been updated.
+This is a one time process, and returning clients do not need to complete it again.
+If our rates or policies change, we will email current clients with the updates so they do not have to sign new paperwork.

 We accept ACH bank transfers (preferred), mailed checks, and credit cards.
 Credit card payments over $2,000 incur a 3% processing fee.
 You’ll receive an invoice via email shortly after your assignment is completed.